php-telegram-bot/fluent-keyboard/README.md

 ]);
 ```

-A ReplyKeyboardMarkup is created by calling the static make method on `ReplyKeyboardMarkup` after that every field,
+A ReplyKeyboardMarkup is created by calling the static `make()` method on `ReplyKeyboardMarkup`.
+After that every field,
-like `one_time_keyboard` you want to set can be chained by calling it in camelCase.
+like `one_time_keyboard`, can be chained by calling it in camelCase.
 Buttons can be added by calling
-the `button` method.
+the `button()` method.
 We have a detailed look on that later.

 The classes and fields are named after the corresponding type and fields of
 the [Telegram Bot API](https://core.telegram.org/bots/api).